How to configure out-of-band management on Cradlepoint routers

-NOTE: When asked if you trust the host key; make sure to type “yes” and not “y.”
+- When prompted if you trust the host key, make sure to type “yes” and not “y.”

-NOTE: Only one session can be active at a time.
+- Only one session can be active at the a time.
 If a new session is opened (if the device is accessed by a different method, or by a second user) before the original one is stopped, you may receive garbled feedback.

 This section provides the steps necessary to create and use OOBM connection profiles.

 - From the Devices dashboard, select the router and then click the Remote Connect menu.